Woodbridge Station, for Ipswich - Lowestoft line.

 If you would like to receive your own free flood warnings you can subscribe to the Environment Agency Flood website.
 Click here for further information.

-Click here to see the latest details regarding the flood Defence Study
+Click here to see the details of the 2003 Flood Defence Study.

 There are village links to at least 2 Oil syndicates in the area and details can be found below: